 Does it seem like your child has tender nerve endings on each strand of hair when you comb or cut it?
-Do they act like you ALWAYS cut their skin when you are merely trimming their nails?
-Or like you are drawing blood when you are only getting the day’s dirt out of their toe nails?
+Do they act like you always cut their skin when you are merely trimming their nails?
+Or like you are drawing blood when you are only getting the day’s dirt out from under their toenails?
 You are not the only one parenting a sensitive soul!

 There is something about haircuts and grooming which can trigger anxiety and resistance in some children — followed by frustration and exasperation in their parents.
 It’s especially hard to understand when, as an adult, you may love your time at the hairdresser or think manicures are a total treat!
 Pampering.
 Who doesn’t like that?
 Your child, that’s who.

 So, what is going on?
 Why doesn’t it work to say, “You are fine.
 This does not hurt!
 I am being as gentle as I can be.
 We have done this a million times!”
 Although totally understandable, this response just heightens the frustration on both sides.
 On the one hand, you know your child needs compassion and understanding.
 On the other, the whole process can exhaust both of you.
 Let’s start by looking at these situations from the child’s perspective.

 Give your child words to identify their feelings, and let them know you want to help.